stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 ### Use Python 3

-Use Python 3 for all new work.
-Python 2 will no longer be supported, as of 2020.
-All of the major libraries and frameworks now support Python 3.
-Some projects have removed support for Python 2 in their latest releases.
+Use Python 3.9 or above for new work.
+Python 3.7 is the oldest version that is currently supported.
+Avoid using Python 2.

 ### Use Virtual Environments for Development

 The [virtual environments](https://docs.python.org/3/tutorial/venv.html) feature enables you to define separate sets of packages for each Python project, so that they do not conflict with each other.

 There are several tools that help you to manage your Python projects, and use virtual environments.
-The most popular are [pipenv](https://docs.pipenv.org/) and [poetry](https://poetry.eustace.io/).
-Poetry is considered to be better designed, but pipenv is more widely supported.
+[Poetry](https://python-poetry.org/) is quite popular, but it may be superseded by [Hatch](https://ofek.dev/hatch).
 If you prefer, you can also manually set up and manage virtual environments.

 ### Format Your Code

 Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to a consistent style.

-[Black](https://black.readthedocs.io/en/stable/) is being adopted by the Python Software Foundation and other projects.
+If possible, use [Black](https://black.readthedocs.io/en/stable/) to format your code.
+Black is now the leading code formatter for Python.
+It has been adopted by the Python Software Foundation and other projects.
 It formats Python code to a style that follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) standard, but allows longer line lengths.
-Use Black for new projects.

 # Language Syntax